rmdm/node-smsc/docs/en/README.md

 set you email addres in you profile.
 Test mode does not span on email messages, by this reason corresponding tests are disabled by default.
 - `sublogin` - test subclient login.
-All tests on subclients are disabled by default, because there is no teardown support in API/
+All tests on subclients are disabled by default, because there is no teardown support from API.
 - `subpassword` - subclient password